omgnetwork/honted/docs/findings.md

-### Commit: `2a141d859c6ef7a384519cd9930e5732a6d22670`
+## Commit: `3690d4268c306013f4516d981fb4b3945407996a`

 ```
 mix run --no-start -e 'HonteD.Integration.Performance.setup_and_run(5,0,100, %{profiling: :fprof})'
 ```

+### CPU load

 1. Tesla's `'Elixir.HonteD.API.TendermintRPC',client,0}` isn't a burden: `286.370` out of `531801.077` in `{'Elixir.HonteD.API',submit_sync,1}`.
 Likely it only creates a function returning the client.
   - **NOTE** it has been removed in subsequent optimizations, now using persistent Websocket connection
 2. in `{'Elixir.HonteD.API.TendermintRPC',broadcast_tx_sync,2}` mostly `Tesla` and `http` request handling
   - see NOTE above
-3. `{'Elixir.HonteD.Performance.Scenario','-prepare_send_streams/4-fun-0-',5}` takes `2787.796` which is small but noticable if compared to time spent with `ABCI`.
+3. `{'Elixir.HonteD.Performance.Scenario','-prepare_send_streams/4-fun-0-',5}` takes `2787.796` which is small but noticeable if compared to time spent with `ABCI`.
 Most of this is spent in creating and signing transactions (equal because both are mocks - hash functions)
 4. Time spent with `ABCI` is in total: `{'Elixir.HonteD.ABCI',handle_call,3}` - `16823.502`, of which (compare with 2nd figure):
         { {'Elixir.HonteD.ABCI',handle_call,3},       16782,16823.502,  262.675},     %
         [{{'Elixir.HonteD.TxCodec',decode,1},         16655, 4234.177,  102.471},